Conveyancing - First time buyer

 Why do conveyancing solicitors take so long?

 A conveyancer needs to ensure that each step of the transaction – from mortgage offer to completion – is completed accurately, so there won’t be any delays or issues later on.
-The process also involves making multiple checks, dealing with buyers who may be unresponsive, and delays with searches.
+The process also involves legal checks, mortgage lender requirements, property searches, and dealing with multiple parties, which means delays are common.

 Here are a few common reasons why conveyancing can be time consuming:

 • Slow response to enquiries.
-Buyers or sellers might hold up the process – not providing essential information or disagreeing over price, completion or moving dates.
+Buyers or sellers might hold up the process by not providing documents or delaying agreement on completion dates.

-• Complex transaction such as long property chains.
-If any transaction in a long chain is delayed, it affects and slows down the whole process.
+• Long property chains.
+If any transaction in a chain is delayed, it affects and slows down the whole process.
+The longer the chain, the more chances there are for problems to arise.

-• Delays in conveyancing searches.
+• Conveyancing search timeliness.
 There are more than 340 local authorities across the UK and each manages property searches differently.
 Some might be slow to provide information, so turnaround time can be anything from 48 hours to several weeks.

 • Mortgage application issues can result in offer delays.

-• Buying a new build property that isn’t ready on time, due to a hold-up during construction (e.g. extreme weather conditions or shortage of materials).
-Find out more on how conveyancing for new builds works.
+• Buying a new build property off-plan that isn’t ready on time, due to a hold-up during construction (e.g. extreme weather conditions or shortage of materials).

-• Do your research.
+• Choose a reputable conveyancer.
 Conveyancers deal with all the legal aspects of the process such as completing the paperwork and liaising with the other party’s solicitors.
-It’s important to choose an expert who you can trust.
+It’s important to do your research and choose an expert who you can trust.
 This means they’ll be available, responsive, and clearly explain what to expect in every stage of the transaction.
 Watch our short video to understand more about the timings and stages of the conveyancing process.

-• Act fast.
+• Instruct your solicitor early.
 Once you’ve made your offer, instruct your solicitor as soon as possible and submit your mortgage application to avoid any delays.
 Find out what you’ll need to complete your mortgage application.

-• Arrange your survey and inform your conveyancer once you have the report.
+• Arrange your survey promptly and inform your conveyancer once you have the report.

-• Sort out all your documentation early.
-Send your conveyancer the necessary documents such as your proof of identification and funds immediately to help them move on to the next steps of the process.
+• Submit your documentation quickly.
+Send your conveyancer the necessary documents such as your proof of identification and funds immediately and return other documents in a timely manner, to help them move on to the next steps of the process.

 • Make yourself available and communicate clearly.
 Keep your conveyancer and estate agent close and talk to them regularly to stay up-to-date on your case’s progress.
 Ask for regular updates and make sure you reply to correspondence.